cheind/pure-torch-ngp/README.md

 > Thomas Müller, Alex Evans, Christoph Schied, Alexander Keller @
 > ACM Transactions on Graphics (SIGGRAPH 2022)

-based strictly on PyTorch only functionality.
+based on pure PyTorch functionality.

 Currently, the tasks of learning Neural Radiance Fields and approximating Gigapixel images are available.
 The image below shows three novel viewpoints of a Lego model.
 The underlying NeRF model was trained on a synthetic dataset for about 2 mins using a _NVIDIA GeForce 3090 Ti_.